 Karenna lives just north of Boston and has been in love with the city since childhood, though she has yet to encounter any werewolves, vampires, or other paranormal beings in her travels.
 (At least none that she knows of.)
 Though since in her non-writing life, under another name, she offers services as a channel and energy healing practitioner, it could be said that she herself is a paranormal being.
 The jury’s still out on that.

 Karenna is a polyamorous, nonbinary human who splits time between the home she shares with her husband and the one she shares with her committed partner.
-She also has two adult children and a bonus son, three grandchildren, and two and a half cats.
+She also has two adult children and three “bonus” kids, four grandchildren, and two and a half cats.
 (Half in terms of time the cat lives with her, not in terms of the cat itself…)